Article Summary: CGMs for Weight Loss

 What Does It Mean to be Metabolically Healthy?

 First things first: What is metabolic health?
-It’s a term used to categorize five main factors that are thought to generally signify overall health: blood sugar (or glucose) levels, blood pressure, triglycerides, cholesterol, and waist circumference.
+It’s a term used to categorize five main factors that are thought to generally signify overall health: blood sugar (or glucose, read more about what is glucose) levels, blood pressure, triglycerides, cholesterol, and waist circumference.
 You can learn more about each measure here.
 When your levels for all five factors fall within a specified range, you’re considered metabolically healthy.
 When you’re outside of the limits for these categories, you’re at increased risk for metabolic syndrome, which increases the risk of developing type 2 diabetes, heart disease, and stroke.
 Having just one of the factors, like say, high blood pressure, doesn’t mean you have metabolic syndrome, but the more of these conditions you develop, the greater your risk.
 Research has shown that when you’re beyond the healthy limits in three or more of the five categories, you’re at significantly greater risk for developing the complete spectrum of disorders.
 And too many of us are on our way there: According to a 2019 study in the journal Metabolic Health and Related Disorders, only 12 percent of American adults are considered metabolically healthy.

 According to the study, you’d need to meet the following criteria to be considered metabolically healthy: